hygraph/rich-text/packages/react-renderer/README.md

 ### Custom Embeds/Assets

-Depending on your reference query and model, fields may change, and the same applies to types.
-To have a better DX using the package, we have `EmbedProps` type that can be imported from `@graphcms/rich-text-types` (you may need to install it if you don't have done it already).
+Depending on your reference query and model, fields may change, which applies to types.
+To have a better DX using the package, we have `EmbedProps` type that you can import from `@graphcms/rich-text-types` (you may need to install it if you don't have done it already).

 In this example, we have seen how to write a renderer for a `Post` model, but it applies the same way to any other model and `Asset` on your project.